cnio-bu/clonucopya/README.md

 ### CNV Preprocessing

-Due to the fact that there are many CNV callers, there are as many output formats of called CNVs.
+Due to the fact that there are many CNV callers, there are as many as output formats of called CNVs.
 So that, before running Clonucopya, you must make sure your CNVs has the propper format to use them as input.
 The expected format is a TSV file with the following columns:

 1. Chrom: chromosome which contains the CNV, BED format (i.e chr1).
 2. Start: start position of the CNV (integer).